 You decide when you get up, how much time you spend working, and how many clients you can handle.

 While this is liberating in a lot of ways, being a freelancer means that you’re also in charge of finding and providing work for yourself.

 Finding steady and reliable work is arguably the biggest issue for many modern freelancers.

-The industry is so dynamic that you almost never know if you’ll have enough work this month or you’ll, on the contrary, end up with more than you can handle.
+The industry is so dynamic that you almost never know if you’ll have enough work or, on the contrary, if you’ll suddenly end up with more than you can handle.

 People that are just starting up can find it hard to land new jobs so they’re often forced to start with low hourly rates until they make a name for themselves.

 That’s especially the case for people working on freelancing platforms like Upwork, Fiverr, and Freelancer.com, where prospective clients often look at previous freelance projects and portfolios as key hiring factors.

 On the other hand, experts with years of professional experience are highly sought-after and they easily book more jobs than they can handle.

 IT, admin, accounting and data entry are all very particularly popular.